EuroChem announced an MOU for the engineering, procurement, and construction of their proposed ammonia-urea plant in Louisiana.

 SUMMARY STATUS: Planning phase

-EuroChem is planning an ambitious entry into the US fertilizer industry, developing one of the largest nitrogen complexes on the continent.
-The company has announced few details but the vast scale of the project is disclosed in permit documents, most recently including a revised air permit application in November 2016 and a water permit application in December 2016.
+EuroChem has been planning an ambitious entry into the US fertilizer industry, developing one of the largest nitrogen complexes on the continent.
+However, there's been no public news of progress since 2017.
+The company didn't announce many details but the vast scale of the project was disclosed in permit documents, including applications for air and water permits in 2016, both of which are ongoing.
 EuroChem announced a MOU toward an EPC contract in April 2015.
 Awaiting the full EPC award announcement and a final investment decision from EuroChem's board.